Castor, Louisiana

 Castor is a village in Bienville Parish in north Louisiana, United States.
-The population was 209 at the 2000 census but increased 23% to 258 in 2010.
+As of the 2020 census, Castor had a population of 230.
 The median age was 32.2 years.
 The village was established in 1900.
 The name "Castor" refers to the genus Castoridae or beaver, a Latin term, contrary to an oral tradition of the word being Native American in origin.

 Castor's ZIP code is 71016.
 A number of surrounding smaller villages, both incorporated and not, including Roy, utilize the ZIP code of Castor.